Welcome to 1,350 Year Old St. Peter’s, Wearmouth

 History of Bede

 Bede advises us in his own hand that he was born (quite probably) in 672 AD in what is now modern day Sunderland (which he writes as Sonderlonde).
 At the age of 7, quite possibly because he had become an orphan, he was accepted into the monastery by Benedict Biscop for holy orders.
+Bede was made a Deacon at the unusually early age of 19 (the usual age is 25), then a full priest at 30.
 It has been suggested that as Benedict Biscop had so many links to the Northern royal families of the time he did this because Bede was of noble birth.
 But as we know so little of Bede’s original circumstances and cannot find any documentary links to any families of the time it would be wrong to make such claims about his birth.
+Bede means ‘prayer’, an unusual but fitting name for a monk.

 Venerable Bede even gave us the very word by which we are known as a people and for a language which we speak across the world – English